 You qualify for government assistance with (housing low-income housing) when your gross family income should be at or below 60% of the Area Median Income (AMI).
 You must also meet other standard requirements.
 This is determined as the credit limit or the least amount you can earn and still qualify.
 You can check the amount you can expect to pay in your area by going to Affordable Housing Online and go to “Low-Income Housing Tax Credit Credits.

 Like any other apartment complex, individual background checks will be done on all applicants.
 These are the thing that will determine if you are a good match for that property.

 Credit Report Check

 Good credit is always helpful in these situations but depends on the credit requirements for the particular apartment you are applying to.

-A rental history will also be looked at to determine a record of if you paid your rent on time if there were complaints from neighbors about you, etc. If you have had serious problems with other properties, it will hurt your chances of getting an apartment.
+Rental history will also be looked at to determine a record of if you paid your rent on time, if there were complaints from neighbors about you, etc. If you have had serious problems with other properties, it will hurt your chances of getting an apartment.

 You will have to undergo a criminal background check.
 Which is standard practice?
-They want to know who they are renting to and if you have serious offenses on your record it could hurt your chances of being able to rent at that property.
+They want to know who they are renting to, and if you have serious offenses on your record, it could hurt your chances of being able to rent at that property.
 A person with an arrest record but no convictions will be looked at differently than someone who had committed serious crimes.
-Everything is reviewed and the determination to rent to you is at the determination of the property owner.
-The best policy is to be accurate with all information stated on your application.
-Many state LIHTC programs or individual owner occupancy policies may not rent to those who register for certain past criminal behavior.

 How to Find Tax-Credit Apartments Near You